ajithnn/ullekha/README.md

-# ullekha
+# Ullekha

 A TUI for a notes app.
 Add notes , todos , random text anything directly on the terminal.
 Provide a filepath to be able to persist notes across terminal sessions.
-The app provides a completely mouse-free , keyboard-only interface to add / edit / delete / highlight notes.
-The viewport is scrollable and can adjust automatically to resizing.
+The app provides a completely mouse-free , keyboard-only interface to add / edit / delete / highlight any number of notes.
+The viewport is scrollable and can adjust automatically to terminal resizing.

 **Built using Haskell & Brick Library : https://hackage.haskell.org/package/brick-0.62**